memextech/nextjs-shadcn-starter/README.md

-# memex-nextjs-shadcn-starter
+# Landing Page Starter Kit

 ## Overview

-**memex-nextjs-shadcn-starter** is a modern Next.js starter template built with TypeScript and styled using Tailwind CSS.
+This template is a modern Next.js starter kit built with TypeScript and styled using Tailwind CSS.
 Inspired by the Shadcn UI pattern and powered by Radix UI primitives, this project comes with a comprehensive library of reusable UI components that accelerate building production-ready user interfaces.

+## Potential app functionality expansions to explore

+Here are some ideas of how to expand this template after you get it up and running:
+- Give Memex a specific topic or idea and let it come up with a first draft of your website
+- Update layouts, colors, components and sections
+- Add authentication for admin usage

 ## Features